I-Need-Healing/overwatch-workshop-document/README.md

 # overwatch-workshop-document

-This document made by OCR.
+This document made by using OCR tech.

 Some parts of the document may have incomplete descriptions or incorrect letters.